Wilding, Wasting, Workstyling

 1-week session, $1000

-Donna Clearly, Daria Dorosh, Athena Kokoronis, Kristyna and Marek Milde, J. Morgan Puett, Shelley, Spector, Amy Low Stein and others.
+Donna Cleary, Daria Dorosh, Athena Kokoronis, Kristyna and Marek Milde, J. Morgan Puett, Shelley Spector, Amy Low Stein and others.

 Wildcrafting is a term conscientiously defining food as naturally medicinal, and always concerned with sustainability.
 Fellows are engaged in detailed studies of the dynamic landscape at Mildred's Lane, practicing forage routines with focus on stylistically transforming food/waste systems and critically processing plants throughout the seasons.